postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 Keep in mind the following when connecting to a repository:

-* **The user account used for authentication requires full access to repositories.** You may want to create a service account with limited permissions specifically for this integration.
+* **The user account used for authentication requires full access to repositories.** You may want to create a service account with limited permissions for this integration.

 * **You can connect an API to one remote repository.** You can't connect an API to more than one repository, and you can't connect more than one API to the same repository.